h3luan/h3luan.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the [Department of Geography](https://geography.uoregon.edu), [University of Oregon](https://www.uoregon.edu/).
-My _**research program**_ focuses on advancing Bayesian probabilistic inferences in spatial data analysis, promoting the application of spatial and spatiotemporal analysis in public health, informing the development of geographically tailored, evidence-based health intervention programs, and ultimately improving population health.
+I am an Assistant Professor of Spatial Epidemiology in the [Peter O'Donnell Jr. School of Public Health](https://osph.utsouthwestern.edu/) at [UT Southwestern Medical Center](https://www.utsouthwestern.edu/).
+My _**research program**_ investigates two major questions: 1) how do health phenomena vary over space, time, and race/ethnicity?
+2) what environmental factors (social, physical, and built) contribute to these spatial, temporal, and racial/ethnic variations?
+My work focuses on modifiable factors including pre-exposure prophylaxis providers (PrEP) and food outlets.
+To answer these questions, I use Bayesian spatial and spatiotemporal statistical models and Geographical Information Science techniques.
+My research aims to advance Bayesian probabilistic inferences in spatial health data analysis, promote the application of spatial and spatiotemporal analysis in public health, inform the development of geographically tailored, evidence-based health intervention programs, and ultimately improve population health.

-My work uses both Markov Chain Monte Carlo (MCMC) and Integrated Nested Laplace Approximation (INLA) algorithms to implement Bayesian spatial and spatiotemporal models.
-These models explicitly address common challenges in statistical analysis of geospatial datasets at small-area levels (e.g.,census tracts and zip codes), including but not limited to _**spatial/temporal autocorrelation, space-time interaction, zero-inflation, data suppression (censoring), and multivariate modeling**_.
-I also apply machine learning to analyze geospatial mobile health data collected from devices including AppleWatch and Fitbit.

 Education
 =====